GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    ![alt text](images/rag_load_data_image-6.png)

-2. Add a connection to the data.
+2. Locate `MongoDb` extension icon in the left navigation bar, it looks like a leaf icon.
+Once opened, let's add a connection to the database.
+Click on `Connect` icon, copy CosmosDb connection string to the top textbox in VS Code.

    ![alt text](images/rag_load_data_image-2.png)

-3. Browse the json records in the product and customer table.
+3. Click on the first item in the `Connections` tab, and locate your own database.
+Then you can browse the json records in the `product` and `customer` table by expending it.

    ![alt text](images/rag_load_data_image-7.png)